alexfinnarn/blog/content/own-your-content:-my-version/index.md

 complaints from others

 -   Medium is trying to aggregate your content behind a subscription service.
 Write because you have something to say with personality, not for page views.
 -   centralizing the internet is bad in its own right.
 Back to the olden days of the internet when it had personality.
 Blink tags.
-Space Jam website, table with <br>, gifs, space background, and lots of personality: [https://www.spacejam.com](https://www.spacejam.com/)
+Space Jam website, table with `<br>` tags, gifs, space background, and lots of personality: [https://www.spacejam.com](https://www.spacejam.com/)
 -   No control over stats, layouts, metatags, etc.
 -   removes the “face” of the content.
 Doesn’t lead to other interactions away from blogging